insightsengineering/r-spellcheck-action/README.md

 # R-spelling-check-action
-Github Action to implement check spelling for R package during development process
+Github Action to implement check spelling for R packages during the development process.

 The [spelling] package simplifies the development process for developing R packages by delivering `Tools for Spell Checking in R`.
 This action is to simplify step of spelling verification of R package.